 Bone Health Hack

 Whole-grains Oatmeal or Overnight Oats, a great way to attain some high-quality calories for optimal focus in the classroom and on the field.
 Oatmeal is a great swap for those breakfast cereal lovers, oatmeal contains more fiber, less sugar and promotes satiety along with an abundance of B-vitamins.
-Oats are also rich in antioxidants which help reduce exercise induced inflammation and support heart health.
+Oats are also rich in antioxidants which help reduce exercise-induced inflammation and support heart health.
 Keep in mind 1 cup of oatmeal contains scant protein, 6-8 g to be exact.
-Which is why it is important to incorporate some sort of protein option like Greek yogurt, string cheese, hard-boiled egg, milk, whey-protein powder, or a high-protein nut butter like RX nut butter, 100% peanut butter an almond butter Please check out my website for some ideas on over night oats or view this great recipe via the Academy of Nutrition and Dietetics.
+This is why it is important to incorporate some sort of protein option like Greek yogurt, string cheese, hard-boiled egg, milk, whey protein powder, or a high-protein nut butter like RX nut butter, 100% peanut butter, and almond butter Please check out my website for some ideas on overnight oats or view this great recipe via the Academy of Nutrition and Dietetics.

-Whole-grain toast, wrap, waffle or even PANCAKES!
-That is right, whole-grain pancakes can be a great sit-down option, grab-n-go or even snack later in the week.
+Whole-grain toast, wrap, waffle, or even PANCAKES!
+That is right, whole-grain pancakes can be a great sit-down option, grab-n-go, or even snack later in the week.
 You can prepare them in bulk and wrap the leftovers in tinfoil.
 I have a great recipe here for you to try or Nuts’-n-More.
-Use discount code 143NWW for 10% off your next order.
+Use discount code 143NWW for 15% off your next order.
 View the high-protein coconut pancake recipe here!

 High-protein fruit smoothie, quick and convenient way to consume high-quality protein, carbohydrates, fruits, and liquids on the go.
-You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, digestion and reduce exercise induced inflammation.
+You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, digestion and reduce exercise-induced inflammation.
 Be sure to include NSF approved whey protein powder or cow’s milk for ample high-quality protein.
-Put together protein powder, chia seeds,fruits/veggies in gallon freezer bag and place in freezer to be used in the morning to save time.
+Put together protein powder, chia seeds, fruits/veggies in a gallon freezer bag and place in the freezer to be used in the morning to save time.
 Add milk, ice and you’re set.

 Simple ways to overcome the time barrier with simple meals: